wandb/docs/docs/support/how_many_runs_create_per_project.md

 tags:
    - None
 ---

-We recommend you have roughly 10k runs per project max for performance reasons.
+Limit each project to approximately 10,000 runs for optimal performance.